SirMrManuel0/brute-force-some-NYTimes-games/README.md

   - Provide feedback based on the letters guessed.
   - The script will generate new guesses until the target word is found.

+## Acknowledgment

+This program uses the wordlist from [dwyl/english-words](https://github.com/dwyl/english-words).
+Check out their repository for more information and explore their other projects.

+Please note that the wordlist is provided under the [Unlicense](https://unlicense.org/), and you should review and comply with their licensing terms.

 ## Disclaimer

 This script is provided as-is and comes with no guarantees or warranties.
 Use it responsibly and in accordance with the terms of service of the respective games.